Lalli: Legend

-There are numerous versions as to how Lalli then met his own gruesome fate, but typically Lalli takes the bishop's mitre to wear it pompously and cuts off the bishop's finger to snatch his valuable ring.
+There are numerous versions as to how Lalli then meets his own gruesome fate.
+Typically Lalli takes the bishop's mitre to wear it pompously and cuts off the bishop's finger to snatch his valuable ring.
 The mitre becomes fused to Lalli's head and when he tries to remove it, it tears his scalp off with it.
-When he tries to remove the bishop's ring from his finger, it likewise tears his finger off.
+The folk tradition also emphasises Lalli's greed: according to an account recorded by Christfrid Ganander in the 18th century, the severed finger was dropped on the ice and found the following spring by a blind man, whose sight was restored when he touched it.
+For this reason, the severed finger bearing the ring features in the heraldic symbolism of the Archdiocese of Turku.
 Lalli runs to the woods, where mice or rats corner him up a tree.
 Lalli then falls from the tree into the lake Hiirijärvi and drowns.
-The bishop's body parts are collected by his servants and transported with oxen towards the south.
-The place where the oxen stopped became the site of the first church in Finland.
+The story bears a notable resemblance to the continental legend of the Mäuseturm, in which a bishop who is punished for his greed meets a similarly supernatural end – a parallel that makes it difficult to assess the historical reliability of the Finnish account.

-The legend is enshrined in a famous Finnish folk poem called Henrikin surma ("The Slaying of Henry").
-The poem includes such characters as a talking statue of Christ.
+The legend is enshrined in the Finnish folk poem Henrikin surma ("The Slaying of Henry"), which includes such characters as a talking statue of Christ.
 One of the versions of the poem is found in the Kanteletar, a collection of old Finnish folk poetry.

 Cultural significance

 Lalli is a well-known figure in Finnish folklore.
-He has been depicted as a figure prostrated at the feet of the Bishop Henry in wooden statues.
+In medieval church art he was depicted prostrated at the feet of Bishop Henry in wooden statues, and during the early 15th century, under Bishop Magnus Olai Tavast, the motif of Henry trampling Lalli became firmly established, making Lalli the central attribute in the saint's iconography.

+Lalli used to be generally viewed as an evil-doer along with his wife, but in the 19th century and especially in the early 20th century he also became viewed as a sort of rebel pagan against imperialism and forced conversion during the Northern Crusades, a reinterpretation driven by fennomanist ideology.

+In the television series Suuret suomalaiset – the Finnish version of 100 Greatest Britons – Lalli was chosen as the 14th greatest Finn.

 The name Lalli is not common in Finland; it may be a form of "Laurentius", and is also said to be a name for the bear (traditionally saying the actual name of the animal was avoided, so the use of nicknames arose).
-Also, in the Finnish toponymy Lalli occurs, for example, in Pirkkala, where there is both the place name Lalli and Lallin lahti ("Lalli Bay") on the shores of Lake Pyhäjärvi.
+Also, in Finnish toponymy Lalli occurs, for example, in Pirkkala, where there is both the place name Lalli and Lallin lahti ("Lalli Bay") on the shores of Lake Pyhäjärvi.

-In the television series Suuret suomalaiset – the Finnish version of 100 Greatest Britons – Lalli was chosen as the 14th greatest Finn.
-Lalli used to be generally viewed as an evil-doer along with his wife, but in the 20th century he also became viewed as sort of a rebel pagan against imperialism and forced conversion of the Northern Crusades.